Drinking straw: United Kingdom

-The UK government committed at most £4 million to “Plastics innovation: towards zero waste” in the summer of 2017 in an attempt to mitigate the circulation of unnecessary plastic.
+The UK government committed at most £4 million to "Plastics innovation: towards zero waste" in the summer of 2017 in an attempt to mitigate the circulation of unnecessary plastic.
 In this endeavor, eleven projects secured the full amount in government support.
 These projects each invented new ways to recycle used plastic products and prevent them from reaching landfills.
 In 2018, Queen Elizabeth II banned all single-use plastic items from her palaces.

 On 19 April 2018, ahead of Earth Day, a proposal to phase out single-use plastics was announced during the meeting of the Commonwealth Heads of Government.
 It is estimated that as of 2018, about 23 million straws are used and discarded daily in the UK.
 In May 2019, England announced that it would ban single-use plastic straws, stirring sticks and cotton buds in April 2020: only registered pharmacies will be allowed to sell straws to the public, and restaurants may only offer them by request of customers.
 The ban was delayed due to the coronavirus pandemic and came into effect on 1 October 2020.

 United States

+On February 10, 2025 President Donald Trump signed Executive Order 14208 titled Ending Procurement and Forced Use of Paper Straws aimed at encouraging the U.S. government and consumers to buy plastic drinking straws, pushing back efforts by President Biden to phase them out.

+Additionally, Trump has called for an end to the "forced used of paper straws," blaming the Biden administration for pre-existing policy which "wasted American taxpayer dollars on virtue signaling instead of implementing effective solutions."